 Parenterally administered iron preparations including FCM can cause hypersensitivity reactions including serious and potentially fatal anaphylactic/anaphylactoid reactions (39).
-The risk is enhanced for patients with known allergies including drug allergies, patients with a history of severe asthma, eczema, and other atopic allergy.
+The risk is enhanced for patients with known allergies including drug allergies, patients with a history of severe asthma, eczema, or other atopic allergies.
 There is also an increased risk of hypersensitivity reactions in patients with immune or inflammatory conditions (e.g., systemic lupus erythematosus, rheumatoid arthritis).
 These conditions with increased risk for HSRs are excluded from this study.